YUBI: Yielding Universal Bidigital Interface for Bimanual Dexterous Manipulation at Scale

 Abstract

-We introduce Yielding Universal Bidigital Interface (YUBI), a finger-aligned gripper designed to enable intuitive, ergonomic, and scalable data curation for bimanual dexterous manipulation.
-While handheld data collection systems such as Universal Manipulation Interface (UMI) have lowered the barrier for in-the-wild data collection, their bulky pistol-grip designs can present ergonomic and usability challenges for fine-grained, dexterous manipulation tasks.
-To address this limitation, YUBI presents a distinct design principle: yielding, finger-driven actuation that directly maps human finger movements to gripper jaw motion, allowing the jaws to naturally follow the operator's grip.
-This intuitive interface bridges the gap between human intent and robotic execution, facilitating more precise fingertip motor control.
-Furthermore, compared to SLAM-based tracking used in the original UMI, our system enhances the fidelity of 6 DoF gripper tracking via a rig-based operation setup integrated with VR systems.
-We validate the system's efficacy by providing an unprecedented UMI-based dataset, comprising 2730 hours of interaction data across 300K episodes and 40 distinct tasks.
-Our experiments demonstrate that YUBI offers advantages over the original UMI gripper in versatility for complex bimanual tasks, dexterity, and operational efficiency.
-Collectively, the YUBI framework establishes a foundation for massive, high-fidelity data acquisition toward robotic foundation models.
+We introduce Yielding Universal Bidigital Interface (YUBI), a finger-aligned gripper designed to enable intuitive, ergonomic, and scalable data collection for bimanual dexterous manipulation.
+While handheld data collection systems such as Universal Manipulation Interface (UMI) enable affordable data collection, their bulky pistol-grip designs can pose ergonomic and usability challenges for fine-grained, dexterous manipulation tasks.
+To address this, YUBI presents a distinct design principle: yielding, finger-driven actuation that directly maps human finger movements to gripper jaw motion.
+Using the YUBI devices, we set up a data collection system with integrated VR-based 6 DoF tracking of the gripper, ensuring high-fidelity trajectory data acquisition.
+We curate a UMI-based dataset of unprecedented scale: 8434 hours across 1.20M episodes and 119 tasks.
+Experiments show that YUBI offers advantages over the UMI gripper in versatility for complex bimanual tasks, dexterity, and operational efficiency.
+A single policy trained on the YUBI dataset transfers across multiple bimanual robots (UR, Franka, and ELEY) simply by mounting the gripper on each platform, confirming that the collected data are directly executable as policy supervision.
+We release the gripper hardware, data-collection software, and dataset as one integrated stack, offering the open community a reproducible path to large-scale data acquisition for advancing robotic foundation models.

 YUBI Gripper Design

 YUBI replaces the pistol-grip interface with a yielding, finger-aligned actuation design: the thumb drives one jaw and the index/middle fingers the other, so each jaw yields to its finger and the aperture follows the operator's natural pinch without motor resistance, which improves haptic transparency and dexterity.
-An integrated support grip acts as a fulcrum for loads up to 2 kg, while a miniaturized build cuts handheld mass to ~319 g (from ~780–900 g), reducing wrist fatigue.
+An integrated support grip acts as a fulcrum for loads up to 2 kg, while a miniaturized build cuts handheld mass to ~319 g (200 g gripper + 119 g VR controller, down from ~780–900 g), reducing wrist fatigue.

 Operation Setup

-A fixed desktop setup supports sustained bimanual operation.
+YUBI supports both stationary and portable data collection.
+The portable mode keeps the gripper fully self-contained for in-the-wild scenarios such as household tasks with whole-body motion, while the stationary tabletop setup, shown below, is our primary configuration and accounts for the majority of the collected data.
 Each hand holds a YUBI device with a wrist camera, Quest controller, and magnetic aperture encoder.
 VR-based gripper tracking uses the Quest 3S for 6 DoF poses, which are more reliable than drift-prone SLAM.
 The headset is rig-mounted to avoid neck fatigue.
 A fixed RealSense D435 stereo camera adds a top-down workspace view for extra supervision, and a foot pedal enables hands-free sub-action annotation.

 Large-Scale Bimanual Dataset

-Collected across 20 desks running 24/7 for one month by 104 operators, the dataset comprises 2730 hours across 300K episodes and 40 tasks, far larger than Fast-UMI (~60 h, 22 tasks) and the original UMI (12 h, 4 tasks).
-Tasks span seven domains (industrial, kitchen, toy, desk work, clothing, appliance, personal care) and six skill types (placement, assembly, insertion, deformation, sorting, writing), and most combine several skills in practice.
+Collected across 22 desks running 24/7 for over two months by 179 operators (125 male, 54 female), the dataset comprises 8434 hours across 1.20M episodes and 119 tasks, far larger than Fast-UMI (~60 h, 22 tasks) and the original UMI (12 h, 4 tasks).
+Tasks span seven domains (industrial, kitchen, toy, desk work, clothing, appliance, personal care) and six skill types (placement, insertion, sorting, assembly, deformation, tool use), and most combine several skills in practice.
 All streams are converted to the LeRobot format at 30 Hz, with a detector cascade filtering defective episodes.

 BibTeX